Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Universal distillation of matching models with real data

 \subsection{Relation to prior distillation works}

 FGM and SiD approaches formulate distillation as a constraint minimization of generator loss subject to the optimal fake model.
-For generator updates, the explicit UID loss \eqref{eq: explicit uid} exactly matches SiD loss \eqref{eq: Sid loss} with $\alpha_{SiD} = 0.5$ and FGM loss \eqref{eq: FGM loss}.
-For a fake model, it also simply minimizes the \text{UM} loss on the generated data.
-The work \citep{gushchin2025inverse} was the first to formulate the distillation of Bridge Matching models in their IBMD framework as a min-max optimization of the single loss \eqref{eq: min max uid}.
+For generator updates, the explicit UID loss \eqref{eq: explicit uid} matches FGM loss \eqref{eq: FGM loss} and SiD loss \eqref{eq: Sid loss} with $\alpha_{\text{SiD}} = 0.5$.
+For a fake model, it also minimizes the \text{UM} loss on the generated data.
+The work \citep{gushchin2025inverse} was the first to formulate the distillation of bridge matching models in their IBMD framework as a min-max optimization of the single loss \eqref{eq: min max uid}.

-Although previous works derive the same losses, we give a new, simple explanation using a linearization technique. \textit{This technique is more powerful and general for handling intractable math expectations than complex proofs for concrete models from FGM, SiD, IBMD.} Furthermore, it allows \underline{adding real data} directly into the distillation loss (see \S \ref{sec: unified dist with data} and Appendix~\ref{sec: general m-uid}) and extending it, e.g., deriving \underline{a loss for minimizing the $\ell_2$-distance} instead of the squared one (Appendix~\ref {sec: normalized loss}).
+Although previous works derive the same losses, we give a new, simple explanation using a linearization technique. \textit{This technique is more powerful and general for handling intractable terms than complex proofs for concrete models from FGM, SiD or IBMD.} It allows us to build \underline{other distillations}, e.g., a loss for minimizing the $\ell_2$-distance instead of the squared one (see Appendix~\ref{sec: normalized loss}).